 In Krock, you control the reviewer’s access.
 And when sending a version with a review request, the client receives a link to the media, a user-friendly interface to work with, and a one-click feature to approve or reject a version, as well as a possibility to leave their note on it.

 The video creation process can quickly become simplified.
-With the right workflow in place, you will have a structure to break down large and complex projects into manageable, detailed tasks with clear deadlines and expectations to main participants through each stage.
+With the right workflow in place, you will have a structure to break down large and complex projects into manageable, detailed tasks with clear deadlines and expectations for the main participants through each stage.

 Krock provides all the features you need for effective video collaboration and project management.
 It has a strong case in the pool of affordable video production management solutions, with fees, an extendable trial, and a rewarded referral program.